 Programs and Teleseminars

 Spring Meeting.
 Each year, the Committee presents programs at the annual Antitrust Law Spring Meeting.
-In 2012, for instance, we presented a program on privacy issues surrounding the use of mobile devices.
+In 2014, for instance, we presented a program, called “Corporations and Cartels: Should You Be A Plaintiff?”

 Informal Seminars.
 In addition, several times a year, the Committee presents informal seminars or “brown-bag sessions.”
 We also sponsor, from time to time, more formal teleseminars that provide participants with CLE credit.

-If you are interested in presenting a seminar topic, or if you would like to suggest a topic, please contact the Committee chair, Art Burke.
+If you are interested in presenting a seminar topic, or if you would like to suggest a topic, please contact the Committee Co-Chairs, Ankur Kapoor and Gregory Luib.

-Monthly e-Bulletin.
-We are also working toward distributing to our members a monthly e-bulletin that summarizes recent key cases and developments, and we are actively seeking members’ participation in this effort.
-If you would like to help us, please contact Art Burke or Megan Jones.
+E-Bulletin.
+We also distribute to our members an e-bulletin that summarizes recent key cases and developments, and we are actively seeking members’ participation in this effort.
+If you would like to help us, please contact Art Burke.

 Website and Discussion List

-Committee Discussion List.
-We use our moderated discussion list to distribute the Committee newsletter and e-bulletin, to share information about upcoming Committee programs, and to discuss news of interest to our members.
-If you would like to volunteer or recommend content for distribution using the Committee Discussion List, contact Jason Daniels.
+We communicate with our members through our website and our moderated email list, which we use to distribute the Committee newsletter and e-bulletin, to share information about upcoming Committee programs, and to discuss news of interest to our members.
+If you would like to volunteer or be involved in updating the website or recommending content for distribution on the email list, please contact Gregory Luib.